Tiago-B-C-Reis/NLP_Transformers/README.md

+# NLP_Transformers
-# NLP_Transformers from HuggingFace.
+# Pipeline function from HuggingFace.

-The purpose of this project is to create a code that allows the user to give a text input and choose one of the below possibilities to process the text input and receive the desired output:
+There are 3 types of models:
+- Decoders (ex: BERT)
+- Encoders (ex: GPT)
+- Sequence-to-sequence (ex: T5)
+All of those have in common to be trained using the transformers architecture.

+This project uses the "pipeline" functions from HuggingFace transformers that allow us to use these basic actions by using the correct checkpoints:
 - Text classification;
 - Zero-shot classification;
 - Text generation;